weiqi-chen/bingLockScreen/README.md

 Download Python3 from [https://www.python.org/downloads/windows/](https://www.python.org/downloads/windows/).
 I recommend that you install the same architecture software, which means installing python3 64bit on 64bit Windows OS.

+## Windows 7 Login UI Background picutre size limit

+For Windows 7, Microsoft set a limit that the size of image file to be set as a Login UI can't not exceed to 256k bytes.
+You can remove the limit by modifing file `authui.dll`, or just ensure that your picture files fit the rule.

-### Install Pillow python package(recommend)
+#### Install Pillow python package(recommend)

-> Some times, The size of the image file that is provided by Bing Today Homepage is bigger then 300k Byte(1k=1024).
+> Some times, The size of the image file that is provided by Bing Today Homepage is bigger then 256k Byte(1k=1024).
 Those pictures are too big and can't not be accepted by Microsoft Login UI.

 Install pillow and let `bingLockScreen.py` resize the file if needed.